dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rocketmq.md

 http://localhost:3500/v1.0/publish/myRocketMQ/myTopic?metadata.rocketmq-queue=1
 ```

-That's how ManualQueueSelector is implemented.
-The method above also works for ManualQueueSelector.
+The `ManualQueueSelector` is implemented using the method above.

 Second, it will try to get a ShardingKey, and hash the ShardingKey to determine the queue id if it exists.